onggiahuy97/ShepherdMoneyBackendProject/README.md

 ## Introduction

-Thanks for your interest in applying to Shepherd Money!
-Complete this short toy project before your interview to help us evaluate your skills as a software engineer.
-It shouldn't take more than an hour if you know Spring Boot.
-We look forward to seeing your work and learning more about you!
+Welcome to my repository!
+Here, you'll find the short toy project for Shepherd Money's software engineering application.
+Your interest in applying is greatly appreciated!
+This project is designed to assess your skills as a software engineer and should be easily completed within an hour if you're familiar with Spring Boot.

+Feel free to dive into the project and showcase your coding prowess.
+We're excited to see your work and get to know more about you during the interview process.
+If you have any questions or need assistance, don't hesitate to reach out.
+Happy coding!

 ## Submission
 Create a public repository on Github or Gitlab with the code committed to the `main` branch.
 Send the repository link to bofanxu@shepherdmoney.com